Skip to main content

 • Misrepresent your current or past affiliation with another person or entity, or otherwise contain fraudulent, false, deceptive or misleading information.

-C. Use of the Service.
+C. Use of the Services.

-D. Service Availability
+D. Availability of the Services

 E. Your Doximity Account

 You agree to: (1) choose a strong password, and keep it secure and confidential; (2) not permit others to use your login credentials to access your Doximity account; and (3) refrain from accessing another Doximity member’s account.
 You agree you are solely responsible for your account.
 If you believe there has been unauthorized access to your account, you must change your username and password and notify us immediately.
 To close your account, please contact us at support@doximity.com.
 As between you and others (including your employer), your account belongs to you.
-However, if you use a paid Service pursuant to an Enterprise Agreement, as described above, that enterprise will have the right to control access to and obtain reports on your use of the paid Service.
+However, if you use a paid Service pursuant to an enterprise agreement, that enterprise will have the right to control access to and obtain reports on your use of the paid Service.

-F. Paid Subscription Services Terms
+F. Paid Subscription Service Terms

-The terms of this Section do not apply to enterprise purchases of Doximity’s paid Services that are subject to an Enterprise Agreement.
+The terms of this Section do not apply to enterprise purchases of Doximity’s Services that are subject to an Enterprise Agreement.
 We reserve the right to require that certain purchasers enter into an Enterprise Agreement with Doximity for the purchase of the applicable paid Service.

 We reserve the right to adjust pricing for our paid Services at any time as we may determine in our sole discretion.
 Any pricing change will apply to your next subscription renewal term.
 Before charging you for a renewal subscription term, we will notify you of the applicable fees by email sent to the email address provided in connection with the initial subscription.
 If you do not wish to renew your subscription, you may cancel the auto-renewal as described above.
 If you do not cancel your auto-renewal, you will be deemed to have agreed to renewal of your subscription including the applicable charges.